oshan-vishwajith/Snake-Mukbang/README.md

 5. Start with Easy mode to practice, then challenge yourself with Hard mode
 6. Try to beat your high score each game!

+-💡 **Tip:** Try collecting special food near the corners for a safer combo!

 ---

 ## 🏆 Implemented Features (Hacktoberfest 2025)